1yefuwang1/vectorlite/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/vectorlite-py)

 # Overview
 Vectorlite is a [Runtime-loadable extension](https://www.sqlite.org/loadext.html) for SQLite that enables fast vector search based on [hnswlib](https://github.com/nmslib/hnswlib) and works on Windows, MacOS and Linux.
+It provides fast vector search capabilities with a SQL interface and runs on every language with a SQLite driver.

 For motivation and background of this project, please check [here](https://dev.to/yefuwang/introducing-vectorlite-a-fast-and-tunable-vector-search-extension-for-sqlite-4dcl).